Lithuania: Literature

 Title page of Radivilias (1592, Vilnius).
 The poem celebrating commander Mikołaj Radziwiłł the Red (1512–84) and recounts the famous victory of Lithuanian Armed Forces over Moscow troops (1564).

 There is a great deal of Lithuanian literature written in Latin, the main scholarly language of the Middle Ages.
 The edicts of the King Mindaugas are the prime example of the literature of this kind.
 The Letters of Gediminas are another crucial heritage of the Lithuanian Latin writings.

 One of the first Lithuanian authors who wrote in Latin was early Renaissance poet Nicolaus Hussovianus.
 His poem Carmen de statura, feritate ac venatione bisontis (A Song about the Appearance, Savagery and Hunting of the Bison), published in 1523, describes the Lithuanian landscape, way of life and customs, touches on some actual political problems, and reflects the clash of paganism and Christianity.
 A person under the pseudonym Michalo Lituanus wrote a treatise De moribus tartarorum, lituanorum et moscorum (On the Customs of Tatars, Lithuanians and Muscovites) in the middle of the 16th century.
 An extraordinary figure in the cultural life of Lithuania in the 16th century was the lawyer and poet of Spanish origin Petrus Roysius Maurus Alcagnicensis.
 The publicist, lawyer, and mayor of Vilnius, Augustinus Rotundus wrote a no longer existent history of Lithuania in Latin around 1560. loannes Radvanus, a humanist poet of the second half of the 16th century, wrote an epic poem imitating the Aeneid of Vergil.
 His Radivilias, intended to become the Lithuanian national epic, was published in Vilnius in 1588.

 17th century Lithuanian scholars also wrote in Latin – Kazimieras Kojelavičius-Vijūkas, Žygimantas Liauksminas are known for their Latin writings in theology, rhetorics and music.
 Albertas Kojalavičius-Vijūkas wrote first printed Lithuanian history Historia Lithuania.
 Lithuanian literary works in the Lithuanian language started being published in the 16th century.
-In 1547 Martynas Mažvydas compiled and published the first printed Lithuanian book Katekizmo prasti žodžiai (The Simple Words of Catechism).
-He was followed by Mikalojus Daukša with Katechizmas.
+In 1547 Martynas Mažvydas compiled and published the first printed Lithuanian book Simple Words of Catechism (Katekizmo paprasti žodžiai).
+He was followed by Mikalojus Daukša with Katekizmas.
 In the 16th and 17th centuries, as in the whole Christian Europe, Lithuanian literature was primarily religious.

 The evolution of the old (14th–18th century) Lithuanian literature ends with Kristijonas Donelaitis, one of the most prominent authors of the Age of Enlightenment.
 Donelaitis' poem Metai (The Seasons) is a landmark of the Lithuanian fiction literature, written in hexameter.
 With a mix of Classicism, Sentimentalism and Romanticism, the Lithuanian literature of the first half of the 19th century is represented by Maironis, Antanas Baranauskas, Simonas Daukantas, Oscar Milosz, and Simonas Stanevičius.
-During the tsarist annexation of Lithuania in the 19th century, the Lithuanian press ban was implemented, which led to the formation of the Knygnešiai (Lithuanian book smugglers) movement.
+During the tsarist annexation of Lithuania in the 19th century, the Lithuanian press ban was implemented, which led to the formation of the knygnešiai (Lithuanian book smugglers) movement.
 20th-century Lithuanian literature is represented by Juozas Tumas-Vaižgantas, Antanas Vienuolis, Bernardas Brazdžionis, Antanas Škėma, Balys Sruoga, Vytautas Mačernis and Justinas Marcinkevičius.
 In 21st century debuted Kristina Sabaliauskaitė, Laura Sintija Černiauskaitė, Rūta Šepetys.